huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 Authoritative resolvers are discovered dynamically through NS records.
 It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS/TLS
-{{?I-D.bortzmeyer-dprive-resolver-to-auth}}.
+{{?I-D.ietf-dprive-phase2-requirements}}.
 In the absence of an agreed way for authoritative to signal support for QUIC transport, recursive resolvers would have to resort to some trial and error process.
 At this stage of QUIC deployment, this would be mostly errors, and does not seem attractive.
 This